aaugustin/django-userlog/README.md

 Requirements
 ------------

-This application requires Django ≥ 1.7 and Python ≥ 3.3.
-Static logs also work on Python 2.7; live logs don't.
-It uses a Redis server as storage backend.
+This application requires Django ≥ 1.7 and Python ≥ 3.3 or 2.7.
+It uses a
+Redis server as storage backend.

 Your website must be using Django's auth framework.
 The target user must be authenticated and you must be able to obtain their username.
 How you achieve